Does Homeowners Insurance Cover My Pool?

-Home Insurance Policy Coverage: Using your existing homeowners’ insurance policy, you’ll generally want to increase your liability coverage limits and property damage limits to ensure you’re covered.
+Using your existing homeowner’s insurance policy, you’ll generally want to increase your liability coverage limits and property damage limits to ensure you’re covered.

-Pool-Specific Coverage Plan: Companies will offer an “umbrella liability policy” as a supplement to your homeowners’ insurance that covers a wide variety of different situations, which might not normally be covered.
+Companies will offer an “umbrella liability policy” as a supplement to your homeowners’ insurance that covers various situations which might not normally be covered.

 What Insurance Covers

-Insurance policies, whether it’s an extension of homeowner’s insurance or separate swimming pool liability coverage, often address the follow situations:
+Insurance policies often address the following situations, whether it’s an extension of homeowner’s insurance or separate swimming pool liability coverage.

-Slips and Falls: The area around your swimming pool can pose a potential threat for injury, especially when the ground is excessively wet or individuals are not exercising caution.
-Homeowners are expected to take reasonable measures to ensure that slip and fall hazards are removed in a timely fashion.
+The area around your swimming pool can pose a potential threat for injury, especially when the ground is excessively wet, or individuals are not exercising caution.
+Homeowners are expected to take reasonable measures to promptly remove slip and fall hazards.

-Recreational Injury: If your pool has a diving board, slide, or other form of recreational equipment, there is a heightened potential for injury.
+If your pool has a diving board, slide, or other recreational equipment, there is a heightened potential for injury.
 It’s important to check your insurance policy to see if this situation is covered, as many companies will count these injuries as exclusions from normal coverage.

-Above-Ground Pool Rupture: Above-ground pools often have the same liabilities as in-ground pools, but also include the structural risk of rupture.
+Above-ground pools often have the same liabilities as in-ground pools but also include the structural risk of rupture.
 Insurance can cover water damage that results from a pool that breaks open and floods the surrounding area.

-Pool Damage: Often times pools are considered an “other structure” underneath your homeowner’s insurance, and any damage to the pool is viewed in a similar fashion as the house itself.
+Often, pools are considered an “other structure” underneath your homeowner’s insurance, and any damage to the pool is viewed similarly to the house itself.